vojtasvoboda/oc-twigextensions-plugin/README.md

 Filters used in version 1.x for October v1/v2 and removed from this version:

-- uppercase - use str_upper
+- uppercase - use str_upper or just upper
-- lowercase - use str_lower
+- lowercase - use str_lower or just lower
 - ucfirst - use str_ucfirst
 - lcfirst - use str_lcfirst
 - str_repeat - it's native filter now